timotheuslin/acpica.efi.pug/README.md

 2. git 2.19.0+

-## Generic prerequisites for the UDK build:
+## Generic prerequisites for the UDK/Edk2 build:
 1. nasm (2.0 or above)
 2. iasl (version 2018xxxx or newer)
 3. MSVC(Windows) or Xcode(Mac) or GCC(Open-source Posix)